Bendigeidfran and Branwen

 • Bran and Branwen, the arrival of the Matholwch’s ships; the betrothal; and the mutilation of the horses by Efnysien; cliffhanger: how would Matholwcyh respond?

-• the blood price, the departure and the promise to never mention the humilation again; (possible break here); the child, the humiliation of Branwen, the sending of the message, its presentation to Bran; cliff hanger: how would he respond? or Bran assembles his fleet and sets off to save his sister;
+• the blood price, the departure and the promise to never mention the humiliation again; (possible break here); the child, the humiliation of Branwen, the sending of the message, its presentation to Bran; cliff hanger: how would he respond? or Bran assembles his fleet and sets off to save his sister;

 • the fleet, the chase, the hall, (possible break point here…) the battle; the survivors made their way back to Wales; as to what happened then, we will have to wait for the next part of the tale…